jv-angeles/data-analytics-portfolio/README.md

-# Aircraft Materials Analysis Project
+# Aircraft Materials Inventory Analysis Portfolio

+This project contains three (3) SQL-based analyses on aircraft maintenance materials to understand usage patterns, wastage, and credit-back activity using ERP data extracted from Quantum Control.

 ## Overview
 This project analyzes aircraft maintenance materials to identify usage patterns and material wastage.
 The objective is to support improved inventory planning, reduce inefficiencies, and enhance operational decision-making in aircraft maintenance processes.